-Application : Applied

-Application : Explanation on application of the practice The role of the BARMC in relation to the external auditors is guided by its TOR.
+Application : Applied Explanation on : application of the practice The role of the BARMC in relation to the external auditors is guided by its TOR.
 BARMC is responsible for assessing the capabilities and independence of the external auditors and to make subsequent recommendations to the Board on the appointment, reappointment or termination of the external auditors.
-In accordance with BNM's Guidelines on External Auditor, the assessment on suitability, objectivity and independence of the external auditors, is being conducted annually, covering the following areas: (i) Level of knowledge, capabilities, experience and quality of previous work; (ii) Level of engagement with BARMC; (iii) Ability to provide constructive observations, implications and recommendations in areas which require improvements;

-(iv) Adequacy in audit coverage, effectiveness in planning and conduct of audit; (v) Ability to perform the audit work within the agreed timeframe; (vi) Non-audit services rendered by external auditors does not impede independence; (vii) Ability to demonstrates unbiased stance when interpreting the standards/policies adopted by the Group; and (viii) Risk of familiarity to ensure that the independence and objectivity of the external auditors are not compromised.
+In accordance with BNM's Guidelines on External Auditor, the assessment on suitability, objectivity and independence of the external auditors, is being conducted annually, covering the following areas: (i) Level of knowledge, capabilities, experience and quality of previous work; (ii) Level of engagement with BARMC; (iii) Ability to provide constructive observations, implications and recommendations in areas which require improvements; (iii) Adams of in a public according of the chiral page of the (iv) Adequacy in audit coverage, effectiveness in planning and conduct of audit;(v) Ability to perform the audit work within the agreed timeframe; (vi) Non-audit services rendered by external auditors does not impede independence;(vii) Ability to demonstrates unbiased stance when interpreting the standards/policies adopted by HLFG; and (viii) Risk of familiarity to ensure that the independence and objectivity of the external auditors are not compromised.
 In addition, the Group had established the Policy on the Use of External Auditors for Non-Audit Services as one of the measures to safeguard the independence and objectivity of external auditors.
 BARMC reviews the non-audit services rendered by the external auditors and their related fees prior to the approval of the services.
 The review also takes into account the non-audit fees threshold established under the Policy to ensure their independence and objectivity are not compromised.

-Explanation for : departure

-Large companies are re encouraged to complete the quired to complete the columns below.
+Explanation for : departure Large companies are re encouraged to complete the quired to complete the columns below.
 Non-large companies are e columns below.

-Measure :

-Timeframe :
+Measure : Timeframe :